 Instructions

-- Lightly spray slow cooker with nonstick cooking spray.
-Add chicken in an even layer followed by all remaining slow cooker ingredients.
-Give the top ingredients a stir to combine.
-Cook on LOW for 6-8 hours or on HIGH for 3-4 hours or until chicken is tender enough to shred.
+- Cook on LOW for 6-8 hours or on HIGH for 3-4 hours or until chicken is tender enough to shred.

-- Remove chicken to a cutting board, shred chicken and return chicken to slow cooker.
-Turn Slow Cooker to High (if it had been on Low).
+- Remove the chicken to a cutting board, shred it, and return it to the slow cooker.
+Turn the slow cooker to HIGH (if it had been on LOW).

-- Add all Blender Ingredients to a blender, including ½ cup broth from the slow cooker (try to just scoop out broth).
+- Add the remaining can of beans, cornstarch, cream cheese, and cilantro to a blender, including 1 cup of broth from the slow cooker.
 Blend until smooth.
-Add puree back to slow cooker and stir to combine.
+Add puree back to the slow cooker and stir to combine.
 Cook on HIGH for 30 minutes.

-- Season soup with salt, pepper, and hot sauce to taste.
+- Season chili with salt, pepper, and hot sauce to taste.
 Top individual servings with desired toppings.

 Notes